 Those with a passive communication style tend to act somewhat indifferently, meaning they are constantly yielding to others.
 Instead of expressing their feelings and opinions, they prefer to just listen to others express themselves.
 It’s not uncommon for those with this communication style to have a lot of built-up resentment since they don’t share their feelings.
-It’s also because of a lack of expressing themselves that they are often misunderstood.
+They are often misunderstood because of their lack of expressing themselves.

-Common phrase of a passive communicator: “I just want to keep the peace.”
+A common phrase of a passive communicator is: “I just want to keep the peace.”

-Common phrase of an aggressive communicator: “I’m right and you’re wrong.”
+A common phrase of an aggressive communicator is: “I’m right and you’re wrong.”

-Common phrase of an assertive communicator: “I feel that this way is the best way, but I’d really like to hear your thoughts on it.”
+A common phrase of an assertive communicator is: “I feel that this way is the best way, but I’d really like to hear your thoughts on it.”

-Effective communication among workers ensures you have a good understanding of your customers, including their interactions with the sales and customer service departments, which is crucial to achieving a strong ROI on your marketing efforts.
+Effective communication among workers ensures that you have a good understanding of your customers, including their interactions with the sales and customer service departments.
+This is crucial to achieving a strong ROI on your marketing efforts.
 It also helps you overcome marketing obstacles.